 - It Runs in the Family: According to the Professor, madness is possibly a family trait.
 Given what we see of Fry's parents (Particularly, his Crazy Survivalist father), he may have something.

-- Nostalgia Filter: Mercilessly skewered by the Pepperidge Farm commercial.Commercial: Do you remember a time when women couldn't vote, and certain people weren't allowed on golf courses?
-Pepperidge Farm remembers.
+- Nostalgia Ain't Like It Used to Be: Fry's videotape collection includes a parody of the Pepperidge Farm commercials.Commercial: Do you remember a time when women couldn't vote, and certain people weren't allowed on golf courses?
+Petridge Farm remembers.

 - Oh, Crap!: Mom's reaction when she learns Fry plans to eat the last remaining anchovies on Earth, instead of using them to create an oil that would keep robots lubricated for life like she assumed he would.Mom: Holy hell!
 You're going to eat them?!